d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-concise.md

 net(x_shards[0]), net(x_shards[1])
 ```

+:begin_tab:`mxnet`
-Once data passes through the network, the corresponding parameters are initialized *on the device the data passed through*.
+Once data pass through the network, the corresponding parameters are initialized *on the device the data passed through*.
 This means that initialization happens on a per-device basis.
 Since we picked GPU 0 and GPU 1 for initialization, the network is initialized only there, and not on the CPU.
-In fact, the parameters do not even exist on the device.
+In fact, the parameters do not even exist on the CPU.
 We can verify this by printing out the parameters and observing any errors that might arise.
+:end_tab:

 ```{.python .input}
 weight = net[0].params.get('weight')